finbourne/scheduler-job-example-python/README.md

 #### 3.1 Run the commands one-by-one

-There are 6 commands you'll need to run to build, push, and tag the image.
+There are 6 commands you'll need to run to rebuild, push, and tag the image.
 The LUSID UI generates these commands for you to copy when you attempt to add a new image.

- Note: the generated build command may use a different image name than the one you specified in step 1, so adjust all of generated commands accordingly or rebuild your app image using the LUSID-generated build command.
+ Note: LUSID will generate a command to build a new image and include your environment name prefix in the image name.
+If you wish to use your existing image from step 1, skip that command and adjust all of the remaining LUSID-generated commands accordingly.
+Otherwise, just run all of the LUSID commands sequentially.

 #### 3.2 Run the setup script